ReadAlongs/Studio-Web/readme.md

 ## Theming

 There are two themes out-of-the-box: `light` and `dark`.
 You set them as a property on the `<read-along></read-along>` web component.
-If you want to add your own theme, it's as easy as adding your colour palette to the `$ui-themes` variable in `src/components/read-along-component/scss/utilities/_colors.scss`:
+If you want to add your own theme, it's as easy as adding your colour palette to the `$ui-themes` variable in `src/components/read-along-component/scss/utilities/_colors.scss`.
+Note you will have to rebuild the web component from source to do this, or submit your theme as a pull-request!

 ```scss
 $ui-themes: (